storj/storj/docs/design/multipart-upload.md

 ## Abstract

 This design document describes multipart upload and how it can be implemented.
-Currently there is no direct support for multipart upload on the Satellite side.
+Currently, there is no direct support for multipart upload on the Satellite side.
 The feature is simulated on the gateway side, which requires keeping a lot of data in memory and doesn't achieve the full usefulness of multipart upload.